wbraynen/lighthouse-api/README.md

 ```
 $ npm test
 ```
-In fact, this is what TravisCI does when I `git push`.
+This is, in fact, what I have TravisCI do on my behalf.
 If you run the acceptance tests yourself, then it might look like so:

 ![image](https://cloud.githubusercontent.com/assets/4765449/10952204/cff00ca2-82fe-11e5-9444-0e121971aaee.png)